CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/05_LAB_41_02_Implement_autoscaling_of_session_hosts.md

 ### Task 3: Adjust the host pool settings

+In this task, you lower the host pool’s MaxSessionLimit to 1 to support autoscale testing.

 > **Note:** When using autoscale for pooled host pools, you must have a configured MaxSessionLimit parameter for that host pool.
 In this lab, you will set it artificially low in order to facilitate illustrating the autoscaling functionality.

 1. In the Azure portal, on the **az140-21-hp1** page, in the **Settings (1)** section, select **Properties (2)**.